-This Strategy is based on our base case that the roll out of Covid-19 vaccines allow a gradual permanent re-opening of the economy globally.
-At the time of writing this was still not confirmed.
-However the option remains to return to Council with a revised Strategy mid-year if the risk environment changes.
+This Strategy is based on our base case that the roll out of Covid-19 vaccines allow a continuing re-opening of the economy globally.
+However with many risks to this view- not least the impact of new variants - the option remains to return to Council with a revised Strategy midyear if the risk environment changes.